technomada/cloud-from-scratch/README.md

 ```

 ### Wireguard
-We'll use wireguard to route traffic though your NAT and provide a layer of privacy to keep your home IP address private.
+We'll use wireguard to route traffic through your NAT and provide a layer of privacy to keep your home IP address private.
 You can think of this kinda like a reverse VPN.

 [Install and configure wireguard](edge-node/edge-node-debian-10-wireguard.md) on edge node.